vishakhadhonde9/AWS/Session-9] EFS.md

 # Steps-
 1. Launch two EC2 instances in the same VPC and subnet.
 Use Amazon Linux 2 AMI.
+2. Attach role to EC2 instance with amazonefsfullaccess permission.

-2. create an EFS File System
+3. create an EFS File System

-3. Install NFS Client on EC2 Instances
+4. Install NFS Client on EC2 Instances
    - SSH into each EC2 instance.
    - Install the NFS client using the following commands:

      sudo yum -y update
      sudo yum -y install nfs-utils
-4. Mount the EFS File System
+5. Mount the EFS File System
    - Create a directory to mount the EFS: sudo mkdir /mnt/efs